Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy

 \section{Spatial correlations in diffraction space}

 Feature tracking has long seen application in electron microscopy for purposes of drift correction.
 More recently, Fourier transform-based cross-correlation techniques have been applied to diffraction space to track shifts in diffraction spots or disks \cite{ozdol2015strain} \cite{savitzky2020py4dstem}.
 In this approach, a grid of diffraction patterns is collected from an area of interest using scanning nanobeam electron diffraction (NBED).
 Similar to high angular resolution electron backscatter diffraction \cite{Wilkinson2006HREBSD} \cite{Kacher2020HREBSD}, this approach relates small shifts in diffraction space to point-to-point rotations and changes in lattice parameters in real space.
 By collecting diffraction patterns in a grid pattern using NBED, strain gradient and crystallographic rotation maps can be produced at significantly larger scales than geometric phase analysis-based approaches and at spatial resolutions approaching 1 nm.
-Although first demonstrated just over five years ago, this approach has already seen application in a number of fields, including measuring lattice parameter changes associated with chemical gradients in novel piezoelectric materials \cite{Agar2016}, tracking strains and elemental disorder associated with dislocation motion in stainless steel and Al alloys \cite{pekin2018situ,Gammer2016insitu}, and measuring strains in multilayered materials \cite{ozdol2015strain}.
+Although the theoretical basis for relating shifts in diffraction patterns to the phase, orientation, and strain state of material has been well understood for decades, it is only with the recent advent of efficient electron detectors that nanobeam diffraction has been recognized as a viable property mapping technique.
+Practical applications were first demonstrated just over five years ago, with numerous materials science applications soon following, including measuring lattice parameter changes associated with chemical gradients in novel piezoelectric materials \cite{Agar2016}, tracking strains and elemental disorder associated with dislocation motion in stainless steel and Al alloys \cite{pekin2018situ,Gammer2016insitu}, and measuring strains in multilayered materials \cite{ozdol2015strain}.